huggingface/blog/fine-tune-whisper.md

 also referred to as a _sequence-to-sequence_ model.
 It maps a _sequence_ of audio spectrogram features to a _sequence_ of text tokens.
 First, the raw audio inputs are converted to a log-Mel spectrogram by action of the feature extractor.
-The spectrogram is then encoded by the Transformer encoder to form a sequence of encoder hidden states.
+The Transformer encoder then encodes the spectrogram to form a sequence of encoder hidden states.
 Finally, the decoder autoregressively predicts text tokens, conditional on both the previous tokens and the encoder hidden states.
 Figure 1 summarises the Whisper model.